Carlos0934/carlos0934/README.md

 ## 🤓 More about me

-🧠 I'm currently learning C# and Rust.
+🧠 I'm currently learning Rust and Kubernetes.

 💬 Ask me about React, Node.js and GraphQL.

 📫 How to reach me on my website [resume](https://carlos-olivo.dev/).

-⚡️ I love to play League of Legends and watch anime.
+⚡️ I love optimizing my code and comparing benchmarks.